membraneframework/membrane_tutorials/basic_pipeline/8_Mixer.md

 That is how we can fetch the information about the current demand size on the given pad.
 For all the tracks which are not yet `:finished`, do not have the buffer and the demand was not made on behalf of that pad (there is where we are making usage of the context information - `pads[track_id].demand==0`), we are making such a demand for one buffer.

 Starting from that moment, our mixer should be capable of mixing the inputs from two sources!
-In the later part of this tutorial, we will extend the mixer so that it will be able to mix any number of tracks we can desire (and we will be able to change that number during the pipeline runtime).
+In the later part of this tutorial, we will extend the mixer so that it will be able to mix any number of tracks.